How To Remove Water From Diesel Fuel

 Fuel pump

-Diesel is a mix of hydrocarbon chains (and additives).
+Diesel is a mixture of hydrocarbon chains (and additives).
 It’s refined from crude oil and many other things like gasoline and kerosene.

 The refining process isn’t 100% efficient.
 Nothing is.
 That means there will always be a small amount of contamination.
 In this case, it’s water.

-All diesel holds a tiny percentage of water.
+All diesel holds a minuscule percentage of water.
 Standard low-sulfur diesel holds up to 0.1%.
-Biodiesel is a bigger culprit, harboring up to 1% water.
+Biodiesel is a larger culprit, harboring up to 1% water.

 Free water (liquid) would, however, be an issue.
 You need to watch for excess water from your tank to the fuel filter through the fuel lines.
 It’s here that rust could start to form.